 - A complete restore requires that all data nodes are up and running, and that all files belonging to a given backup are available. - A partial restore is possible, but must be specified as such.
 This can be accomplished using the restore cluster client command with its --skip-nodeid option.
-See Section 3.6.2.3, "Partial restore-missing images" for details. - In the event that data nodes have been added to the cluster since the backup was taken, only those data nodes for which backup files exist are restored.
+See Section 4.6.2.3, "Partial restore-missing images" for details. - In the event that data nodes have been added to the cluster since the backup was taken, only those data nodes for which backup files exist are restored.
 In such cases data is not automatically distributed to the new nodes, and, following the restore, you must redistribute the data manually by issuing an ALTER ONLINE TABLE ...
 REORGANIZE PARTITION statement in the mysql client for each NDB table in the cluster.
-See Adding NDB Cluster Data Nodes Online: Basic procedure, for details. - To restore a backup created by MySQL Cluster Manager to a cluster with fewer data nodes, you need to restore first the logical backup of the metadata of the NDB tables (available in backups created by MySQL Cluster Manager 1.4.1 and after) using the mysqldump utility and then restore the table data using the ndb\restore program.
-See Section 3.6.2.5, "Restoring a Backup to a Cluster with Fewer Data Nodes" for details.
+See Adding NDB Cluster Data Nodes Online: Basic procedure, for details. - To restore a backup created by MySQL Cluster Manager to a cluster with fewer data nodes, you need to restore first the logical backup of the metadata of the NDB tables using the mysqldump utility and then restore the table data using the ndb_restore program.
+See Section 4.6.2.5, "Restoring a Backup to a Cluster with Fewer Data Nodes" for details.

-3.6.2 Basic MySQL NDB Cluster Backup and Restore Using MySQL Cluster Manager
+4.6.2 Basic MySQL NDB Cluster Backup and Restore Using MySQL Cluster Manager